andrewmvk/portfolio/README.md

 # Portfolio Website with Next.js & React Three Fiber
-This is my portfolio website created with React Three Fiber (R3F) by me 100%.
-The execution of this project lasted for 5 months and it was a big challenge.
+This is my portfolio website created by myself :) with React Three Fiber (R3F).
+The development of this project lasted for 5 months and it was a big challenge.

 ## The technologies
-For this project, I've used those dependencies:
+Those are the main dependecies used:
 * [Next.js](https://nextjs.org)
 * [Styled Components](https://styled-components.com)
 * [Three.js](https://threejs.org)